 Diagnosis and Treatment

 Hypothyroidism can cause serious complications if left untreated.
 Fortunately, it can be easily diagnosed with blood tests that measure levels of thyroid-stimulating hormone (TSH) and the thyroid hormone thyroxine (T4).
-Your doctor may also want to test for antithyroid antibodies and check your cholesterol levels.
-Based on these test results, the doctor will decide whether to prescribe medication or simply have you get lab tests every 6 to 12 months.
+Your health care provider may also want to test for antithyroid antibodies and check your cholesterol levels.
+Based on these test results, the provider will decide whether to prescribe medication or simply have you get lab tests every 6 to 12 months.